raevilman/the-rd-notes/notes/vercel/debug-vercel-serverless-functions-locally.md

 ---

-Thats it about this note.
+That's it about this note.
 HIH

 ~ [@raevilman](https://twitter.com/raevilman) 🐦